1. Is it possible for home-based education parents to be paid from the Education Savings Account (ESA) to teach their children?

 10. What measures are in place to prevent fraud in the home-based education scenario?

-The second type is Private School Satellite Program also called PSP where the private school is in their own home and the majority of the instruction is provided there.
-Just like the PSA, an affidavit is filed with the Superintendent of Public Instruction.
-The Private School Satellite Program may be composed entirely of home educators or be an extension program of a campus-based private school.
+The second category is the Private School Satellite Program (PSP), where a private school operates within the home, with most instruction occurring there.
+Like the PSA, this model requires an affidavit to be filed with the Superintendent of Public Instruction.
+A PSP may consist entirely of home educators or function as an extension of a campus-based private school.

 Click To See Video